chevah/geck/docs/programming/testing.rst

 As there is no guarantee for the order in which the tests will execute there is one major requirement, regardless of the test type.
-The *test should not have any side effect* as the order of execution is random.
+The *test should not have any side effect*.

 When writing application code, only write enough code to make a test work.
 It helps you to realise when to stop coding and move on to the next task.